Torbacka/wordlist/README.md

 Purpose of this program is to gather the complete wordlist from svenska akademiens ordlista.

-### How to run the program
+### How to run
-I would recommend using pipenv
+I would recommend using pipenv.
+Pipenv will setup a pip environment and install all packages found in Pipfile for you.

 ```bash
 $ pipenv install
 ```

-This will setup a pip environment and install all packages found in Pipfile.
+Then you can just run the crawler.

 ```bash
 $ python client.py